SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 In math, central tendency is measured by three main values:

-- **Mean**: It's an average of a set of values.
-Imagine a big scale that adds up all the numbers and divides by the number of people in the group.
+- **Mean**: It's an *average* of a set of values.
+It is calculated by adding up all the values and dividing by the number of values.
+It's a common measure for normally distributed data.
+Because the calculation includes all values, including the outliers, the mean is sensitive to extreme values (outliers).

-- **Median**: It's the middle value in a dataset when the values are arranged in ascending or descending order.
+- **Median**: It's the *middle value* in a dataset when the values are arranged in ascending or descending order.
+It's less sensitive to outliers and skewed data than the mean.
+It provides a better measure of central tendency for skewed distributions or datasets with outliers.
+Imagine a line that divides the group in half, and the median is the value that most people are standing on.
 For an odd number of values, the median is the value at the $ (n+1)/2th $ position.
 For an even number of values, the median is the average of the values at the $ n/2th $ and $ (n/2) + 1th $ positions.

-Imagine a line that divides the group in half, and the median is the value that most people are standing on.
-- **Mode**: The most common value in the group.
-In other words, it's the value that appears most frequently in a dataset.
+- **Mode**: The most common value that appears most frequently in a dataset.
+It's not affected by outliers.
+It's useful for categorical data and to identify the most common value in a dataset.
+Note that mode is not a good representation of the typical value because it's influenced by the frequency of the values.
 Imagine a big crowd of people, and the mode is the value that most people are standing on.

 These three values help us understand how the group is clustered around a middle value.
 For example: